-Fortunately, most motor vehicle accidents are not fatal, but even minor accidents can cause long-term pain.
-Often these injuries are quite different from what one might expect.
-Some car accident injuries may resolve within a matter of days without any medical treatment at all; however, more severe injuries might become permanent and can result in some level of physical disability.
+Some car accident injuries may resolve within a matter of days without any medical treatment; however, more severe injuries might become permanent and can result in some level of physical disability.
 Often, these types of injuries can be quite different from what one might expect.

 Neck and Back Injuries

 Neck and back injuries are common in motor vehicle accidents.
 Generally, this type of injury is called “whiplash.”
-The injuries range from a mild strain to something much more serious.
-If the force of a collision is great enough, it can cause the tissue between the vertebrae of the spine to balloon out or rupture (“herniate”), resulting in a herniated disc pressing on and inflaming nerves along the spine.
-This can cause severe pain, loss of feeling, and even loss of muscle control.
-These symptoms might occur right away, but also can develop in the weeks and months following an auto accident.
+The injuries range from a mild strain to something much more severe.
+If the force of a collision is great enough, it can cause the tissue between the vertebrae of the spine to balloon out or rupture (“herniate”), resulting in a herniated disc that can press on and inflame the nerves along the spine.
+The pressure on the nerves can cause pain, a loss of feeling, or even the loss of muscle control.
+These symptoms could occur immediately but may develop in the weeks and months following an auto accident.

-Shoulder pain is common after an accident, because of the way the shoulder belt restraint wraps over one shoulder.
-Much of the force from an auto accident can be focused on that one shoulder, if the occupant is thrown forward from the impact of the collision.
-The impact force can cause the body to twist resulting in many different injuries, such as deep bruising, shoulder strains, and even tearing of the shoulder ligaments.
+Shoulder pain is common after an accident because the shoulder belt restraint wraps over one shoulder.
+Much of the force from an auto accident can be focused on that one shoulder if the occupant is thrown forward from the impact of the collision.
+The impact force can cause the body to twist, resulting in many injuries, such as deep bruising, a shoulder strain, or even tearing of the shoulder ligaments.
 Shoulder injuries often worsen over time and can cause chronic pain.

-Chest injuries that result from a motor vehicle accident are typically in the form of contusions or bruises (discoloration of the skin).
-However, a chest injury can be more severe and result in broken ribs or internal organ injuries.
+Chest injuries from a motor vehicle accident are typically contusions or bruises (skin discoloration).
+However, a chest injury can be more severe, resulting in broken ribs or internal organ injuries.
 Drivers are most likely to experience chest injuries because of their position behind the steering wheel; however, a vehicle occupant can also be thrown forward in a collision.
 Even though the person may not impact the steering wheel or dashboard, the chest area can experience a high level of force against the shoulder harness or seatbelt, which can cause severe bruising.

-Often during a motor vehicle collision, front seat occupants are thrown forward and strike their knee on the dashboard.
-This resulting knee pain can be the result of damage to the cartilage of the knee, a shattered patella (knee cap), or damage to the cartilage (torn meniscus).
-Sometimes, similar injuries can occur when a driver slams on the brakes to avoid a collision, and the knees of occupants are forcefully compressed.
-These injuries can be quite painful, though the severity of the injury is not always readily apparent, because the pain may take time to develop.
+A motor vehicle collision will often cause front seat occupants to be thrown forward, striking their knees on the dashboard.
+The resulting knee pain can result from damage to the knee cartilage, a shattered patella (knee cap), or damage to the cartilage (torn meniscus).
+These injuries can be quite painful, though the severity of the injury is not always readily apparent because the pain may take time to develop.

 Arm and Leg Injuries

-If a vehicle experiences a side impact, the occupant’s arms and legs can be forced against the door or other interior parts of the vehicle.
-In a car, passenger legs typically have very little room for movement.
-Depending on the nature of the collision, injuries to arms and legs can range from simple bruises or scrapes to sprains, and even broken bones.
+If a vehicle experiences a side impact, the occupant’s arms and legs can be forced against the door or other interior components.
+The passenger’s legs typically have very little room for movement in a car.
+Depending on the nature of the collision, injuries to arms and legs can range from simple bruises or scrapes to sprains and even broken bones.

 Soft Tissue Injuries

 The most common type of injury resulting from a motor vehicle accident is an injury to soft tissue.
-A soft tissue injury is damage to connective tissue (muscles, ligaments, and tendons) in the body.
+A soft tissue injury is damage to the body’s connective tissue (muscles, ligaments, and tendons).

 Soft tissue injuries can take many forms, including whiplash.
-The forces placed on the body in a vehicle accident often result in soft tissue injuries in the neck, and can cause muscle sprains in other areas of the body.
-These can often cause mid-back and low-back pain or even severe back injuries because of the impact force against the spine.
+The forces placed on the body during an accident often result in soft tissue injuries and can cause muscle sprains in the neck and other areas of the body.
+These can often cause mid-back and low-back pain or even severe back injuries because of the force of the impact against the spine.

-Some of the pains that occur following a motor vehicle accident are readily apparent.
-However, some pains may not appear until several days or even weeks after the accident.
+Some of the pains following a motor vehicle accident are readily apparent.
+However, some pains may not appear until several days or weeks after the accident.
 These pains include:

-Headaches.
-It is common for headaches to develop several days after a vehicle accident, but it can be more than a common pain.
-Sometimes a headache can signal a potentially serious problem, such as a blood clot in the brain, or injury to the neck or head.
-It can also be a sign of a more serious concussion.
+It is common for headaches to develop several days after a vehicle accident, but it can be more than a typical headache.
+Sometimes, a headache can signal a potentially serious problem, such as a blood clot in the brain, an injury to the neck or head, or it can be a sign of a concussion.

 Neck or shoulder pain or stiffness.
 Whiplash is a classic delayed symptom injury associated with accidents.
-Most cases of whiplash occur as the result of rear-end vehicle collisions at low speeds.
-To accurately diagnose whiplash injuries, x-rays, CT scans or MRIs may be necessary after serious accidents.
+Most whiplash cases occur due to rear-end vehicle collisions at low speeds.
+To accurately diagnose whiplash injuries, X-rays, CT scans, or MRIs may be necessary after serious accidents.

 Back pain.
-Pain that occurs in the back after an accident could be the result of an injury to muscles, ligaments or nerves in the back.
+Pain in the back after an accident could result from an injury to muscles, ligaments, or nerves in the back.
 However, back pain could be from damage to the vertebrae and discs of the spine.
 Low back pain is found in a majority of motor vehicle accidents.
-Back strains are common, but sometimes the force of a collision can cause the tissue between the vertebrae of the spine to balloon out (slipped disc) or rupture (herniated disc).
-In some cases, it may take weeks or months for the symptoms to develop following an auto accident.
-These injuries can cause long-term disability.
+Back strains are common, but sometimes, the force of a collision can cause the tissue between the spine’s vertebrae to balloon out (slipped disc) or rupture (herniated disc).
+Sometimes, it may take weeks or months for the symptoms to develop following an auto accident and can cause long-term disability.

 How to Help Avoid Motor Vehicle Injuries

 Sometimes, it’s impossible to avoid a vehicle accident.
-However, there are several things you can do to help avoid vehicle crash injuries:
+However, there are several things you can do to help avoid the injuries of a vehicle crash:

 Sit Upright.
 Seat belts work best when the occupant is seated upright.
 Leaning forward places the driver and front seat passenger closer to the steering wheel and dashboard.
-Leaning back at an extreme angle makes it easier to slip out of the seat belt in an impact accident.
+Leaning back at an extreme angle makes slipping out of the seat belt easier during an impact.

-Drive the Speed Limit.
+Don’t Drive Over the Speed Limit.
 Modern automobiles are designed to absorb and dissipate the impact of low-speed collisions.
-At excessive speeds, the energy of an impact is transferred to passengers in the form of G-forces that increase the risk of injury.
-Reduce the risk of injury by driving the speed limit.
+At excessive speeds, the energy of a crash is transferred to passengers in the form of G-forces that increase the risk of injury.
+Reduce the risk of injury by not driving over the speed limit.

 Remove Loose Items from the Car Interior.
-Just as an unrestrained body will move about the passenger cabin in an accident, so too will lose items.
-Unsecured objects in the passenger cabin like books and groceries can strike the occupants in the event of a collision.
+Just as an unrestrained body will move about the passenger cabin in an accident, so will loose items.
+Unsecured objects in the passenger cabin, like books and groceries, can strike the occupants in a collision.
 Heavier objects have a greater chance of causing injury.
-Secure loose items in the trunk.
+Always secure loose items in the trunk.